Guide to finding your literature

 You may find articles by copying the title (remember to put the title in "quotation marks") and search Google.
 Not Google Scholar, just Google.
 Remember to also check if Academia can be accessed; free access, if you create a profile.

 A lot of research papers are published under an Open Access license, meaning they are free (for the reader).
-The easiest way to find a legal article in full text is to install the chrome extension 'Unpaywall': https://unpaywall.org/products/extension.
+The easiest way to find a legal article in full text is to install the browser extension 'Unpaywall': https://unpaywall.org/products/extension.

 Link to a title - if it's free somewhere, Unpaywall shows a green open padlock to the right.
 Click to download.